Survival Analysis for Junior Researchers (SAfJR) Ulm, 1-3 April, 2020

 More information: Here

 The conference will start on Wednesday the 1st of April around 09:00 and end Friday the 3rd around 12:00.
-The first half of Wednesday is dedicated to the short course and the second half of the the first day will be contributed talks.
+The first half of Wednesday is dedicated to the short course, the second half of the the first day will be contributed talks and the scientific program of the frist day will end with another invited talk.
 A poster session with pizza is planned on Wendesday evening.
 The second day there will be contributed talks, one invited talk and the conference dinner.
-On the third day there will be another invited talk and more contributed talks.
+On the third day there will be more contributed talks.
+See also the preliminary program.

 - Start: 13.
 January 2020